Q. What should one wear to Yoga class?

 Q. How should I prepare for a class?

-A. Try to eat something light 1-3 hours before class.
+A. Try to eat something light no less than 1-3 hours before class.
+Bring a water bottle, and a small towel.
 Out of respect for your peers, please silence your phone and other devices during class.
-Leave valuables at home, forget about heavy perfume or scents, and try to leave your worries at home too!
+Leave valuables at home, and take off your jewelry.
+Forget about heavy perfume or scents, and try to leave your worries at home too!

 Q. Do you provide anything like mats, or towels?